-The fleet will berth in the vibrant heart of Liverpool's world famous UNESCO waterfront, the Albert Dock, ahead of the Race Start on Sunday 20 August 2017.
+The fleet will arrive in Liverpool on Monday 14 August from 1500 and berth in the vibrant heart of Liverpool's world famous UNESCO waterfront, the Albert Dock, ahead of the Race Start on Sunday 20 August 2017.

 Dubbed the jewel in the crown of Liverpool's waterfront, the award-winning Albert Dock, which was designed by Jesse Hartley and Philip Hardwick, mixes rich maritime legacy with modern attractions.
 Dating back over 175 years to 1839, its lofty colonnades and statuesque columns make up the largest group of Grade I listed buildings in the country.

 Today, Albert Dock is one of Britain's top tourist attractions.
 It is the place to play, to see, to eat, drink and stay.
 Blending old and new, it's contemporary yet cultured, fun and friendly and currently home to a variety of museums, restaurants, bars and attractions.

 Festivities and celebrations will continue in summer 2018 when Liverpool welcomes the Clipper Race fleet back after the completion the 40,000 nautical mile circumnavigation.